All Around the World (Oasis song)

 "All Around the World" is a song by the English rock band Oasis.
 It was written by the band's lead guitarist and principal songwriter Noel Gallagher.
 Released on 12 January 1998 as the third single from their third studio album, Be Here Now (1997).
-The song peaked at number one on the UK Singles Chart, becoming the longest song by duration to reach number one, and earned a Gold certification.
+The song peaked at number one on the UK Singles Chart, becoming the longest song by duration to reach number one, and earned a gold certification.
 This was the last Oasis single to be released on the Creation Records label.
 The song also reached number one in Ireland and peaked at number 15 on the US Billboard Modern Rock Tracks chart.

 Nearly ten minutes long, the song is embellished with string and horn pieces, and is followed by the two-minute-long instrumental "All Around the World (Reprise)".
 Upon its release, the reviews were generally positive.
 As with many Oasis songs (such as "Whatever", "Acquiesce", "Live Forever") it sends the message that "everything's gonna be okay".
 This was their last UK single to feature rhythm guitarist Paul "Bonehead" Arthurs and bassist Paul McGuigan before they left the band in 1999.

 History

 The song was one of the first to be written by Noel, and there are recorded sessions of the band rehearsing it at the Boardwalk club as early as 1992.
 However, despite Noel's fondness for the song, it did not appear on their first two albums—Definitely Maybe and (What's the Story) Morning Glory?—as he wanted to wait until the band could afford to produce the song in the extravagant manner in which it eventually appeared.
 Gallagher has claimed that this is one of the best songs he has ever written.
+Noel even thought it was good enough that could make Oasis enter the Eurovision Song Contest with it and win by "at least, oooh thirty points".

 The final production sound for the song was envisaged as early as spring 1994.
-In the interview "Wibbling Rivalry", Noel Gallagher said of the song, "With Supersonic, I worried I was never going to write another song after that 'cos I thought, 'It sounds that good'...
+In the interview "Wibbling Rivalry", Noel Gallagher said of the song, "With 'Supersonic', I worried I was never going to write another song after that 'cos I thought, 'It sounds that good'...
 Two days later I superseded it by about 50 fuckin' times.
 The reason we haven't recorded that song is because there isn't enough money in Creation Records' bank balance to pay for the production of that record."
 Noel also added when asked if there would be an orchestra on it, "Orchestras, man?
 It's not got to be one, it's got to be two".
+Due to the circumstances, Noel had to defer recording "All Around the World" or "Whatever", stating that it will not appear on the first and the second album but the third or fourth ones.